bengrunfeld/battleship-api/README.md

 `[[0,3],[0,2],[0,1]]`, `[[4,8],[4,7],[4,6]]` and `[[6,6],[6,5],[6,4]]`

 Your game interface will be a basic HTTP API.
 You should assume that you are implementing a spec that has already been published to clients and they will use the spec to learn how to interact with the game.
 Each of the methods should return a JSON response with a single property named `message`.

 ### Acceptance Criteria

-The `create` function in `app/game/index.js` should accept a 2-dimensional array (represented as JSON) that contains the topmost cell coordinates of ships to initialize the playing board.
+A `POST` request should send a JSON body with a `positions` property that is 2-dimensional array that contains the topmost cell coordinates of ships to initialize the playing board.
 It should respond with the following JSON response: `{"message":"OK"}`

-The `update` function should take `x` and `y` parameters and return the following JSON responses under the given conditions:
+A `PUT` request should send a JSON body with `x` and `y` properties that represent the coordinates to attack and return the following JSON responses under the given conditions:

 | Response | Condition |
 | --- | --- |